arm358/BoatBuddy/README.md

             }
      });
     ```
-   *Note* - other types of layers (for lines or for symbols with a picture instead of "text-field" will have different properties in the `map.addLayer` function.
-Refer to the other layers already present on the map or visit the Mapbox documentation for more details.
+   *Note* - other types of layers (for lines or for symbols with a picture instead of "text-field" will have different properties in the `map.addLayer(...` function.
+Refer to the other layers already present on the map or visit the Mapbox documentation (which is the same syntax for MapLibre) for more details.

 ## Technologies